moussakh189/arabic-poetry/README.md

-# arabic-poetry
+# Arabic Poetry

-A collection of Arabic poems, with modern English translations and commentary.
-Inspired by classical styles and personal reflection.
+Original Arabic poems, inspired by classicalstyles, with modern English translations and reflections.

+## Contents

+- `poems/` — Arabic originals
+- `translations/` — Modern English interpretations

+This is a personal creative space, blending heritage and emotion.